-With these transactions, the Group has made significant progress in the process under way to consolidate and optimise the capital structure, which provides a solid financing platform, reinforcing operating capacity and flexibility.
+With these transactions, the Company and the FCC Group have made significant progress in the process under way to consolidate and optimise the capital structure, which provides a solid financing platform, reinforcing operating capacity and flexibility.

 The General Finance Department, which is responsible for the management of financial risks, periodically reviews the debt-equity ratio and compliance with the financing covenants, together with the capital structure of the subsidiaries.